maxking/gbackup/README.md

 [virtualenv](https://virtualenv.pypa.io/en/latest/) to run the script which backs up all your projects.

-First, setup a config file with your access credentials:
+First, setup a config file with your access credentials. `user` and `group` are optional, you can specify whichever one you want to backup.

 ```
 # ~/.glbackup.ini